 The tropical plants are lovely on the walk down the boardwalk.

-Here is a cute baby pineapple.
+This is a baby pineapple.

 At the bottom of the boardwalk, there are steps, bridges and winding paths that take you to different parts of the garden.